LarsBesselmann/sampleProjects/README.md

 	The generated war file is: target/WhereAmI-2.0.0.war

+### Prepare the MoRE cell

-6. Start the Dmgr and the Node agents
+1. Start the Dmgr and the two Node agents

 		~/IBM/WebSphere/AppServer/profiles/Dmgr01/bin/startManager.sh
 		~/IBM/WebSphere/AppServer/profiles/AppSrv01/bin/startNode.sh
 		~/IBM/WebSphere/AppServer/profiles/AppSrv02/bin/startNode.sh

-7. Create a tWAS cluster called tWASCluster1 and two members (tWASMember1, tWASMember2), one on each node.
+2. Create a tWAS cluster called tWASCluster1 and two members (tWASMember1, tWASMember2), one on each node.

 		~/IBM/WebSphere/AppServer/profiles/Dmgr01/bin/wsadmin.sh -lang jython -user techzone -password IBMDem0s! -f ~/Student/labs/WhereAmI_MoRE_Demo/setupScripts/createCluster.py

-8. Access via browser the WebSphere Admin Console via URL: https://localhost:9043/ibm/console, User ID: techzone, password: **IBMDem0s!**
+3. Access via browser the WebSphere Admin Console via URL: https://localhost:9043/ibm/console, User ID: techzone, password: **IBMDem0s!**

+4. Enable the command assistance <br>
-	From the Admin Console, set the console preferences to enable command assistance and log command assistance. <br>
-	Note: This configuration is needed to generate the wsadmin command assistance for UI driven tasks.
+From the Admin Console, set the console preferences to enable command assistance and log command assistance.
+This will allow to see the wsadmin commands for UI driven tasks.

 	a.
 Navigation: System administration > Console preferences

 	b.
 Select the following options:

 			Enable command assistance notifications
 			Log command assistance commands

+### Deploy the generated war file to the tWAS cluster

-9. Deploy the generated war file to the tWAS cluster, set the context root to **/tWAS**
+1. Install the generated application war to the tWAS cluster.
+During installation, adjust the context root to **/tWAS**.

-10. Start the application.
+2. Start the cluster tWASCluster1

+2. Verify that the application has been started.

 	<kbd>![](./images/media/WhereAmI_tWAS_started.png)</kbd>

 	<kbd>![](./images/media/WhereAmI_tWAS_deployed.png)</kbd>

-11. Start the IBM HTTP Server via
+4. Start the IBM HTTP Server via command

 		/home/techzone/IBM/HTTPServer/bin/apachectl start

-12. Access the application via IHS: http://localhost:8080/tWAS/WhereAmI
+5. Access the application via IHS: http://localhost:8080/tWAS/WhereAmI

 	<kbd>![](./images/media/WhereAmI_tWAS1.png)</kbd>

-13. Reload the page and you should see that the application switches between the two tWAS servers.
+6. Reload the page and you should see that the application switches between the two tWAS servers.

 	<kbd>![](./images/media/WhereAmI_tWAS2.png)</kbd>

-## Analysis using AMA
+### Prepare AMA

+1. Start AMA

+		cd ~/application-modernization-accelerator-local-4.3.0/
+		scripts/startLocal.sh

+2. Open a browser and access AMA via the URL https://rhel9-base.gym.lan:3001

-1. In AMA, create a workspace named **MoRE_Demo**
+3. In AMA, create a workspace named **MoRE_Demo**

+4. Run the data collector to create a data collection and upload it

-2. Download the data collector (tar -zxvf DiscoveryTool-Linux_MoRE_Demo.tgz )
+	1. Download the data collector (tar -zxvf DiscoveryTool-Linux_MoRE_Demo.tgz )

-3. run the data collector against the MoRE cell via command
+	2. run the data collector against the MoRE cell via command

 		transformationadvisor-4.3.0/bin/transformationadvisor -w /home/techzone/IBM/WebSphere/AppServer/

-4. Wait until the collection has been uploaded and is available in AMA
+	3. Wait until the collection has been uploaded and is available in AMA

 5. Show in the **Visualization** tab that there are no dependencies to other applications